SathsaraGeeth/workplace-safety-device/README.md

 ## Conclusion

 HyperTronics provides an **affordable, portable, and reliable safety solution** for mining environments.
-By combining fall detection, gas sensing, and real-time SMS alerts, it reduces emergency response times and enhances worker protection.
+By combining fall detection, gas sensing and real-time SMS alerts, it reduces emergency response times and enhances worker protection.